-Create a capital grants scheme for the construction of rental housing suitable for older people
+Create a capital grants scheme for the construction of rental housing and small scale residential care homes for less than 20 people.

-- Capital grants should be available to projects offering a simple rental agreement, with longer lease options and accessible housing design. - The scheme should provide seed funding, which can be used to attract private capital for the development of rental housing projects. - Housing should meet universal housing design standards to accommodate residents with physical or cognitive impairments, including dementia. - Projects should be optimised to support the efficient delivery of home care. - An example of a simple rental style development is the Warner Close retirement village located in Murray Bridge a joint venture between the local council and a home care povider.
+- Capital grants should be available to housing projects offering a simple rental agreement, with longer lease options and accessible housing design and for residential care homes with less than 20 residents. - The scheme should provide seed funding, which can be used to attract private capital for housing projects. - Rental housing should meet universal housing design standards to accommodate residents with physical or cognitive impairments, including dementia. - Seed funding should also be available for small-scale residential care projects housing less than 20 people to make these more attractive to build.
+This will boost quality of care in local communities for those unable to live at home.

-- Improves the delivery of care and support to low-income older Australians. - Provides an alternative to unstable and expensive private rental housing. - Reduces the risk of entry into highly subsidised residential care, minimising Budget costs. - Stimulates housing construction and more specifically construction of seniors friendly housing.
+- Improves the delivery of care and support to low-income older Australians. - Provides an alternative to unstable and expensive private rental housing. - Smaller sized aged care homes will provide higher quality of care in local communities. - Stimulates housing construction and more specifically construction of seniors friendly housing.

-- Around 325,000 people aged 65 and over are renters, two-thirds rely on the private market.xvii - According to the Retirement Income Review, older renters are most likely to experience poverty.xviii - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.xix - Private rentals often don't incorporate universal design principles, placing older renters at risk of falls, hospitalisation and then premature entry into residential care. - Providing care and assistance to older renters can be difficult and costly and leave renters isolated with little social and emotional support.
+- Around 325,000 people aged 65 and over are renters, two-thirds rely on the private market.xiii - According to the Retirement Income Review, older renters are most likely to experience poverty.xiv - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.xv - Private rentals often don't incorporate universal design principles, placing older renters at risk of falls, hospitalisation and then premature entry into residential care. - Evidence suggests there are strong benefits of smaller aged care facilities.
+For example, research conducted for the Royal Commission identified a disproportionate number of smaller sized homes achieving a higher quality of care.

-• A seeding fund of \$300m could be provided initially for projects in priority locations where there is a high need for rental stock for older seniors.
+A seeding fund of \$300m could be provided initially for projects in priority locations where there is a high need for rental stock for older seniors and to encourage the construction of smaller scale nursing homes.